 There haven’t been many bean-inspired dishes in my life until recently.
-I’ve been making the basic dishes that you may know, using black beans and lentils for soups and salads, but I steered clear of garbanzo beans until my younger son developed a liking for hummus.
-Which lead me to make my own, of course.
+I’ve been making the basic dishes that you may know, mostly black beans and lentils for soups and salads, but I steered clear of garbanzo beans until my younger son developed a liking for hummus.
+Which lead me to make my own.

-Now for the extras.
-Hummus tastes great with dipping-type foods.
+Hummus tastes great with salads, veggies, crackers, and other snack food.
 I like to dip crunchy vegetables in hummus.
 Olives, pickled onions, and crackers are good too.
 Another good thing—you can store hummus in the refrigerator for quite a while.
 I store it for up to a week and it stays fresh.
 It does firm up in the cold storage, so take it out about 10 minutes ahead of time to warm up to room temperature.

 - Place all the ingredients in a high-speed blender or food processor.